vmathm/Imago-English-v2/docs/architecture.md

 - `flashcard` for vocabulary build up and spaced repetition studying.
 - `home` handles the root endpoint
 - `progress` for students and teachers points and study sequence, which define the leaderboards.
+- `services` contains reusable integrations and background logic used across blueprints.

 ## Configuration System